seehuhn/go-pdf/docs/content/pdf/text/fonts.md

   may be prefixed by a subset tag (e.g. `ABCDEF+Times-Roman`).

 - The mapping of CIDs to glyphs depends on the CFF font variant:
-  - If the CFF font uses CIDFont operators, the CFF font already contains a mapping from CIDs to glyphs.
-Glyphs are selected using this mapping.
+  - Some CFF fonts use "CIDFont operators" to map CIDs to glyphs.
+    If such a mapping is present, it is used.
-  - If the CFF font does not use CIDFont operators, the selected Glyph ID (GID) always equals the CID.
+  - If the CFF font does not use CIDFont operators, the CID is used as the GID.

 - Embedding:
   - CFF font data is embedded using the `FontFile3` entry in the font